mutux/TwEater/README.md

 ```

 ## Parameters
-The example values for the 9 parameters:
+The example values for the 9 parameters is as follows, which can be seen from file `order.conf`:
 ```
     {
       "user": "",